kingtimm/king.gdn/content/home.md

 Tim King here.
 I am a hobbyist tinkerer and developer, currently working at Maryville Consulting helping organizations appreciate their software teams' potential.

-On recent hobby [projects](/projects) I've been using Vue, Nuxt, UnoCSS, Micropython.
+On recent hobby [projects](/projects) I've been using Vue, Nuxt, Micropython.

 I live in St. Louis, Missouri.
 Cooking, golf, tinkering, and spending family time are my hobbies.